 For example, Modcloth shows customer photos as well as model photos for its products.

 Similarly, use video to let shoppers see what products look like and how they really work.
 Zappos does this with shoes, and it’s pretty effective.

 Product descriptions help shoppers see what their life would look like with your product.
 At least, the best ones do.
 Stay away from standard product descriptions from manufacturers and craft your own.

-Other ways to improve your product pages include:
+Other ways to use eCommerce optimization on your product pages include:

 - Using product details to flesh out specifications

-- Using ratings, reviews, views, and likes to to provide social proof of your products’ appeal
+- Using ratings, reviews, views, and likes to provide social proof of your products’ appeal

 Learn more in our guide to creating high converting product pages.

 2. Optimize Your Pricing